unclepaul84/duck-db-datacompare/readme.md

-# DeltaLens Jupyter Notebook Usage Guide
+## Using DeltaLens in Jupyter Notebooks

 DeltaLens can be used interactively in Jupyter notebooks for data comparison analysis.
 See data_compate.ipynb